The kinds of video footage you can legally use as evidence in Texas come from:

 - How each party involved reacted to the accident

-- What actions each party took following the accident
+- Actions each party took following the accident

 In some cases, the other party may argue that you bear some responsibility for causing the accident that led to your injuries.
-Under Texas law, you cannot recover any compensation for your injuries if you are more than 50% at fault.
-Video footage can help prove that you were less than 50% at fault for causing the accident.
+Under Texas law, you cannot recover any compensation for your injuries if you are more than 50% at fault for the collision.
+Video footage can help prove that you were not primarily at fault for your accident.

 Contact our personal injury lawyers today